 Jack (Gioacchino) is a fortunate and humble recipient of this knowledge handed down to him by his father and mentor Salvatore.
 He observed his father in action both as a dramatic tenor and as a teacher.

-Gioacchino also coached and studied with many legendary singers and teachers, like Franco Corelli, Carlo Bergonzi, Arrigo Pola, Gianni Raimondi, and others.
+Gioacchino also coached and studied with many legendary singers and teachers, like Franco Corelli, Carlo Bergonzi, Arrigo Pola, Gianni Raimondi, and most recently with Salvatore Fisichella.
 Much of his knowledge gathered over his lifetime is bestowed to the public on his Tenor Talk blog.

 Internationally renowned star tenor Charles Castronovo says about Jack:

 As a teacher Gioacchino has a keen ear for hearing vocal issues and explaining their impact.
 He not only explains why something is wrong, but demonstrates in his singing the incorrect vocal set up and migrates slowly to the correct way, explaining the technical principles involved, and giving the student immediate auditory examples along with technical instructions; and goes through this process for all voice types.
-He often teaches for 10 hour stretches, retaining in tact the freshness of his voice, easily singing the highest ranges after a whole day of demonstrations. ”I have to be careful in demonstrating the wrong things… because even doing them once in a long day of teaching can make me pay a price by the end of the teaching day”, says Jack.
 He is at home teaching all voice types because of his exposure to pedagogy in action at home, at AVA, and ultimately on international stages.
 Clearly the adage :”those who can’t do it, teach” does not apply to Mr. Li Vigni.
-His ability to show why technique works sets him apart from many of today’s instructors, because it helps students to hear their mistakes in someone else’s voice and then receive instructions on how to fix it, and have the process demonstrated.
+His ability to show why technique works sets him apart from many of today’s instructors, because it helps students to hear their mistakes in someone else’s voice and then receive instructions on how to fix it, and have the process explained and demonstrated.